1. The following science and math courses are likely to be required (contact prospective institutions early for specific requirements):

 - Anatomy and Physiology 1571, 1572

 2. Comments about admission to physical therapy school:

 Entrance to physical therapy program is very competitive and usually demands a bachelor’s degree prior to admission.
 Some schools offer a 3+3 curricular program where the student takes 3 years of specific pre-physical therapy coursework, followed by 3 years of a professional PT program.
-Applicants may need current certification in first aid and CPR, knowledge about APT, and experience in patient care.
+Applicants need current certification in first aid and CPR, knowledge about APTA (www.apta.org), and documented observation, volunteer, and/or paid internships.
 Make sure the physical therapy program is accredited.

 3. Physical therapy schools in Illinois

 - Bradley University, 1501 W. Bradley Ave, Peoria, IL 61625

 - Governors State University, Department of Physical Therapy, College of Health Professions, University Park, IL 60466

 - Midwestern University, 555, 31st St., Downers Grove, IL 60615